Park-JungJoon/HUPTA/Codes/Analysis/2_Intergrating_data_and_Normalization/README.md

 ```
 - RStudio

-- Python 3.##
+- Python 3.9.13

 ## Normalization
-+  Full name [GeTMM](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2246-7) was used as the normalization method.
-This method is....(descrbe the basic algorithm of the method)...
++  Gene length corrected trimmed mean of M-values [GeTMM](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2246-7) was used as the normalization method
++  GeTMM calculate RPK with edgeR with gene length normalization, scaling with library size.
 +  To calculate GeTMM, we needed the gene length of each database, and we pre-calculated it by parsing the gtf for each database's gencode version.
 +  Before using [GeTMM_calculate.R](HUPTA/Codes/Analysis/2_Intergrating_data_and_Normalization/GeTMM_calculate.R), Check requirements below.
   +  The column in gene count table should be configured as Gene/Gene length/Sample 1/Sample 2/...